Designing with Foresight: When to Hire a Smart Home Integrator in Your Custom Build

 4. Trim-Out and Finishes

-As drywall is completed and finishes are applied, the technology blends into the architecture.
-Instead of a chaotic look featuring a separate thermostat, security keypad, light switch, and fan control, we install unified, elegant keypads that match the interior designer’s color palette and hardware finishes.
-Motorized shades are hung, and architectural speaker grilles are mudded in, sanded, and painted to perfectly match the texture of the ceiling.
+As drywall goes up and finishes are applied, the technology disappears into the architecture.
+We install elegant keypads matched to the interior designer's color palette and hardware selections.
+Motorized shades are hung.
+Architectural speaker grilles are fitted flush.

 5. Commissioning, Programming, & Handover